2025 Storm Events in Phoenix

 - Metal and tile roofs with air circulation channels keep attic temperatures 10-15 degrees cooler

-- SRP offers up to $1,000 rebates for ENERGY STAR roofing materials
+- SRP offers rebates for ENERGY STAR roofing materials

 - APS offers rebates for reflective roofing installations